- Your State

 Depending on where you live in Hawaii, you may have another public school option in charter schools.
 Charter schools are tuition-free public schools that are allowed extra freedom to innovate with curriculum and learning methods.

 In most states, families can also choose magnet schools.
 These are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-Unfortunately, magnet schools are not currently an option for Hawaii families, but they may be in the future!
+Unfortunately, there are no freestanding public magnet schools currently in operation in Hawaii.
+There may be magnet programs in traditional public schools, and the law allows for independent magnet schools, so stay tuned in the future!

 Families in Hawaii can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
-Hawaii’s private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
+Hawaii’s more than 100 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-Hawaii celebrated National School Choice Week 2020 with a record-breaking 96 events and activities across the state.
+Hawaii celebrated National School Choice Week 2021 with 79 virtual events and activities across the state.
 Click the button below to learn more about school choice in Hawaii.

 "Shining a spotlight on effective educational options for every child"